Corals | Hard Corals | Soft Corals

 Hard Corals usually grow in large colonies and make up coral reefs.
 They create skeletons out of limestone, which eventually becomes the rocky structure most of us are familiar with.
 Hard corals survive on tiny algae, and sometime small fish like plankton.
 When people talk about "coral," they are usually talking about hard corals.

 Soft Corals often seem like plants or trees.
 These interesting corals don't have stone-like skeletons, they have woody cores and fleshy rinds for protection.
 They are non-reef-building corals and don't necessarily need algae to survive.
 They're naturally found in a variety of climates, both tropical and cooler regions.
+Many soft corals are very easy to keep and are suitable for a beginner tank.

 Tips about Corals